gamesbook/pyprototypr/docs/terminology.rst

 Terminology
 ===========

-**pyprototypr** uses many terms; most of which should - hopefully - be fairly obvious by their name, or by the context in which they are used.
+`pyprototypr <index.rst>`_ uses many terms; most of which should - hopefully - be fairly obvious by their name, or by the context in which they are used.

 However, in order to help with clarity, below is a reasonably comprehensive list of terms used in different places, grouped by what they affect.